 The Dell Alienware AW3418DW has good reflection handling.
 Very similar to the Dell U3417W.
 The curve helps diffuse point sources across the screen and thus reduce their intensity.
 The light-matte finish helps diffuse them even further, so this monitor will do well even in a fairly bright room.

 The motion handling of the Dell Alienware AW3418DW is excellent.
-It has a very fast response time and great VRR support through NVIDIA's G-SYNC implementation.
+It has a very fast response time and great VRR support through NVIDIA's G-SYNC implementation (see our recommendations for the best G-Sync monitors).
 Unfortunately, it does not support black frame insertion to clear blur and make the image crisper.

 Refresh Rate Tested: 120 Hz

 The Alienware is a fast monitor.
 The response time is low, and this means only a small blur will trail the image.
 Response Time 'Normal' is the best overdrive setting as 'Fast' and 'Super Fast' have unacceptable levels of overshoot causing image duplications.
 In the 'Super Fast' option, the overshoot from 0% to 20% is so much that it clips.

 This monitor does not use PWM Dimming to lower the backlight and this is good as it makes motion look smoother.